cappyccino/gear-packer/README.md

 And visit the hosted React site at [localhost:8080](http://localhost:8080), or the health check endpoint at [localhost:8080/acutator/health](http://localhost:8080/acutator/health).

 ### Run via Docker
-In Heroku, the application is running inside a Docker container with a PostgreSQL add-on.
-For debugging, you can run the app container together with a postgres instance locally with:
+You can run the app container together with a postgres instance locally with:
 ```bash
 # first build the JAR
 ./gradlew build -x test